MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 A mod that makes Eigong harder by increasesing the amount of moves she can choose when stringing to another move.

+Both Eigong's speed and base health values can be changed using BepInEx Configuration Manager, but the mod works fine without it.

 For players who like Eigong's moveset :P

 # How to install